 A large attractive button brings attention and a buttonhole isn’t necessary.
 Stitches are large so the button slips easily through them.

-PIN this pattern to your Pinterest Board for later!
+You can PIN this pattern to your Pinterest Board for later HERE.

 (See a list of crochet abbreviations used in patterns by yarn industry designers and publishers HERE):

 Ch – chain